zendesk/curly/README.md

 is only used to render a view if a template can be found – in this case, at `app/views/posts/show.html.curly`.

-Presenters can declare a list of accepted parameters using the `presents` method:
+Presenters can declare a list of accepted variables using the `presents` method:

 ```ruby
 class Posts::ShowPresenter < Curly::Presenter